At Literacy India, we come across many stories of resilience, hard work, and success.

 Amit successfully completed the course under the supervision of a professional trainer and has started working in his father and uncle’s shop.
 Thanks to the training, his confidence in his skills and knowledge has increased.
 He has expanded the family business to deal in other electronics and also holds a part-time job in ITI college in Manohar Thana.
 Amit now contributes an additional Rs.6000/-to 7500/-per month to the household income.
 His family and Literacy India are proud of him for working hard and choosing the path of financial independence.

 As a young child of 11, Iram found her world had changed when her parents migrated from Pakistan to India in 2005.
 They soon settled into a Hindu refugee resettlement area in Bhati Mines in New Delhi.
 Iram’s father worked as a labourer in a construction site and had Eight mouths to feed in the family.
 In 2017, Iram completed her year 10 studies at a Government school.
-Iram’s mother had the foresightedness to enrol her daughter in a tailoring course at Literacy India.
+Iram’s mother had the foresightedness to enroll her daughter in a tailoring course at Literacy India.

 Iram wanted to be a fashion designer and needed the necessary skills to pursue this line of work.
-Under Project Karigrari, Iram was taught the basic skills of stitching and tailoring and was soon stitching clothing items like salwars, trousers, dresses, etc. The trainer identified Iram’s potential and counselled her to join the advanced training program.
+Under Project Karigrari, Iram was taught the basic skills of stitching and tailoring and was soon stitching clothing items like salwars, trousers, dresses, etc. The trainer identified Iram’s potential and counseled her to join the advance training program.
 In the next stage of her training, Iram learnt how to make school bags, uniforms, handbags, etc. The mentorship process further shaped her interest in this skill.
 Soon Iram was a valuable asset to the management as she assisted the trainer with daily work like machine maintenance, helping new trainees, etc.

 During her 2-year journey, Iram completed her 10+2 studies and also enrolled herself in college.
 Her hard work paid off when she got promoted to a full-time trainer position.
 The experience at Literacy India enriched her skillset and gave her the confidence to keep moving forward.
 After working as a full-time trainer for one year, Iram was offered a job with another NPO at 15000 INR per month.